Srinagar–Baramulla highway

-Srinagar Baramulla highway is the national highway and the road in Kashmir valley that connects municipal committee of Srinagar with Baramulla.
+Srinagar Baramulla highway is the national highway and road in Kashmir valley that connects the municipal committee of Srinagar with Baramulla.
 The road distance between the two cities is 54 km and minimum travel time is 55 minutes.
-Border Roads Organization is in the process of constructing new concrete bridges at places where old army's iron bridges were constructed for the proper development of the road.
-The highway is the part of National Highway 44 which is originally road between Uri and Leh.
-The highway runs on approximately same reduced level of around 1700 m above mean sea level.
+Border Roads Organization is in the process of constructing new concrete bridges at places where the old army's iron bridges were constructed for the proper development of the road.
+The highway is part of National Highway 44 which is originally the road between Uri and Leh.
+The highway runs on approximately the same reduced level of around 1700 m above mean sea level.
 Jammu and Kashmir state road transport corporation provides transport facilities on the road every day on fixed time intervals for the convenience of the people traveling from Srinagar to Baramulla or vice versa.
-The road further stretches from end terminus up to Muzaffarabad with an addition of 124 km.
+The road further stretches from the end terminus up to Muzaffarabad with an addition of 124 km.